Authentication

 ...

-Even though passwords are identical, the hashes are completely different.
+Even though passwords are identical, the unique salts ensure the hashes are completely different.

 3. Work Factors: Why Speed is Bad